robwozniak/typeit/README.md

 Simple JavaScript Typing Animation Plugin

 ## Setup development environment with docker
-Usage purposes: You don't  (or you do not want to) have node and gulp installed globally on your machine.
+Usage purposes: You don't (or you do not want to) have node installed globally on your machine.

 Required:
 - [docker](https://docs.docker.com/install/)